t0bb3/WebhookProxy/README.md

 ### DEALING WITH CORS
 The web based proxy client forwarding webhooks to destination endpoints using AJAX.
 Therefore, the destination endpoint must support CORS requests or CORS protection must be disabled in the browser.

-(e.g. start chrome with the --disable-web-security parameter)
+(e.g. start chrome using --disable-web-security)